TruViewFoundation/truview-open-protocol/README.md

 # New Tokens Generation

 The TruView Tokens are genenrated by platofrms (limited by role), generate tokens are locked for 30 days in which the tokens genenration can be disputed .
-Oncethe locking period is completed , the generating platfomr canclaim the token and transfer them.
+Oncethe locking period is completed , the generating platform can claim the token and transfer them.
 This mechanism allows identifying problematic / fraudual activity before the tokens ar eactually created and transfer to other participants.

 ### Installation